Paul Barrere: Career

 Barrere recorded and performed with Taj Mahal, Jack Bruce, Chicken Legs, Blues Busters, Valerie Carter, Helen Watson, Chico Hamilton, Robert Palmer, Eikichi Yazawa, and Carly Simon.
-He can be seen in the 1979 Nicolette Larson Warner Brothers promotional video of "Lotta Love".
+He can be seen in the 1979 Nicolette Larson promotional video of "Lotta Love".

-Barrere's best known contributions to Little Feat as a songwriter include "Skin It Back", and "Feats Don't Fail Me Now" from the album Feats Don't Fail Me Now, "All That You Dream" from The Last Record Album, "Time Loves a Hero" from Time Loves a Hero, and "Down on the Farm" from Down on the Farm.
+Barrere's best known contributions to Little Feat as a songwriter include "Skin It Back" and "Feats Don't Fail Me Now" from the album Feats Don't Fail Me Now, "All That You Dream" from The Last Record Album, "Time Loves a Hero" from Time Loves a Hero, and "Down on the Farm" from Down on the Farm.

-Barrere was a swing man as a guitarist who played a wide variety of styles of music including blues, rock, jazz, and cajun music and was proficient as a slide guitarist.
+Barrere could play a wide variety of styles of music including blues, rock, jazz, and cajun music and was proficient as a slide guitarist.

 Barrere also recorded and toured as an acoustic duo with fellow Little Feat member Fred Tackett.

 Barrere played several concerts with Phil Lesh and Friends in October 1999 and from March to June 2000.
 He also toured with Bob Dylan, and had most recently been writing and recording with Roger Cole.

 Personal life

-Born on July 3, 1948 in Burbank, California, he was the son of the Hollywood actors Paul Bryar and Claudia Bryar.
+Born on July 3, 1948, in Burbank, California, he was the son of the Hollywood actors Paul Bryar and Claudia Bryar.
 Barrere contracted Hepatitis C in 1994, but had managed to keep it under control.
 In 2015, he was diagnosed with liver cancer.

-Paul Barrere died on October 26, 2019 at the age of 71 in Westwood, Los Angeles, California.
+Paul Barrere died on October 26, 2019, at the age of 71 in Westwood, Los Angeles, California.